nik-rev/ferrishot/CONTRIBUTING.md

 - `libgl-dev`
 - `libx11-dev`
-- `libx11-xcb-dev`
 - `libxcbcommon-dev`

-If you use wayland you will also need `wayland` lib.
+If you use wayland you will also need `libwayland-dev` lib.

 For nix users, there is a `flake.nix` which you can use with `nix develop`.